-(Here the part until the - is the meta info, "This is Suricata 1.0.2" is the actual message.)
+(Here the part until the second : is the meta info, "This is Suricata version 7.0.2 RELEASE running in USER mode" is the actual message.)

 It is possible to determine which information will be displayed in this line and (the manner how it will be displayed) in which format it will be displayed.
 This option is the so called format string: